Muzietto/loc8r/README.md

 # loc8r
-experimenti with the MEAN stack
+experiments with the MEAN stack